galasa-dev/cli/docs/generated/galasactl_runs_get.md

 ```
       --active             parameter to retrieve runs that have not finished yet.
 Cannot be used in conjunction with --name or --result flag.
       --age string         the age of the test run(s) we want information about.
 Supported formats are: 'FROM' or 'FROM:TO', where FROM and TO are each ages, made up of an integer and a time-unit qualifier.
 Supported time-units are 'w' (weeks), 'd' (days), 'h' (hours), 'm' (minutes).
 If missing, the TO part is defaulted to '0h'.
 Examples: '--age 1d', '--age 6h:1h' (list test runs which happened from 6 hours ago to 1 hour ago).
 The TO part must be a smaller time-span than the FROM part.
-Can be used in conjunction with any other flag.
       --format string      output format for the data returned.
-Supported formats are: 'details', 'raw', 'summary'.
-Can be used in conjunction with any other flag. (default "summary")
+Supported formats are: 'details', 'raw', 'summary'. (default "summary")
   -h, --help               Displays the options for the 'runs get' command.
       --name string        the name of the test run we want information about.
 Cannot be used in conjunction with --requestor, --result or --active flags
-      --requestor string   the requestor of the test run we want information about Cannot be used in conjunction with --name flag.
+      --requestor string   the requestor of the test run we want information about.
+Cannot be used in conjunction with --name flag.
       --result string      A filter on the test runs we want information about.
 Optional.
 Default is to display test runs with any result.
 Case insensitive.
 Value can be a single value or a comma-separated list.
-For example "--result Failed,Ignored,EnvFail" Cannot be used in conjunction with --name or --active flag.
+For example "--result Failed,Ignored,EnvFail".
+Cannot be used in conjunction with --name or --active flag.
 ```

 ### Options inherited from parent commands